Property Division in Divorce

-Attorney Tara L. Sharp understands both the emotional and practical considerations and will work with you to find the best solution possible under Michigan law.
+Attorney’s Tara L. Sharp and Alicia Storm understand both the emotional and practical considerations and will work with you to find the best solution possible under Michigan law.
 They will also ensure that all relevant property is accounted for, arrange for valuations where necessary and analyze your debts and assets to ensure that all property is accounted for and properly valued.

 If you’re considering filing for divorce or have been served with divorce papers, schedule a free consultation right away.
 The optimal time to begin inventorying your property is before your divorce case is filed or, if the case is already underway, as soon as possible.

 Just call 269-978-6560.

 The general rule for allocation of property in Michigan is “equitable division.”
 This tends toward a 50-50 split, but “equitable” doesn’t necessarily mean equal.
 There are many circumstances under which a judge might determine that an uneven split was more equitable in a particular case.
 Some of the most common factors considered in determining equitable division include the earning capacity of each spouse, the needs of the parties, the needs of any minor children of the parties and the source of the property.

 In most cases, the court will divide only marital property.
 In simplest terms, marital property refers to property acquired during the marriage.
 Thus, one of the first tasks required in negotiating a property settlement or preparing to argue property division in court will be to determine which assets are rightly categorized as marital property and which are separate property.